jbosstm/narayana/README.md

 	./build.[sh|bat] -DskipTests

-If you are building the "community" profile and are using a different maven installation to the one provided in tools/maven you need to make sure you have the following options:
+If you are building the "community" profile and are using a different maven installation to the one provided by maven wrapper `./mvn` you need to make sure you have the following options:

 	-Dorson.jar.location=/full/path/to/checkout/location/ext/